AriJalk/godot-hex-grid-module/README.md

 Was meant to be used for the initial Godot version of [Solo Train Game](https://github.com/AriJalk/SoloTrainGameUnity/) and was extracted from it.

 ## Features
-Adding or removing tiles from the world, including ability to undo every action.
+* Left click to add a tile to an available slot.
+* Right click to delete a tile from a slot if exists
-Uses a Freeform map dynamic map meaning islands of seperated hexes could be created without needing to store empty ones.
+* Freeform dynamic map meaning islands of seperated hexes could be created without needing to store empty ones.

 ## Usage
 * The Hex class is data representation of a hex and uses Cube Coordinates and is the basis for the system.</br>